nhsconnect/FHIR-NRLS-API/pages/explore/api_provider_documentreference.md

 <p>All requests SHALL contain a valid ‘Authorization’ header and SHALL contain an ‘Accept’ header and SHALL contain an ‘If-Match’ header.
 The `Accept` header indicates the format of the response the client is able to understand, this will be one of the following <code class="highlighter-rouge">application/fhir+json</code> or <code class="highlighter-rouge">application/fhir+xml</code>.
 The ‘If-Match’ header makes the request conditional.
 The server will process the requested DocumentReference only if it’s versionId property matches one of the listed ETags.</p>

-### 2.3 Update Response ###
+### 4.3 Update Response ###

 Success:

-- SHALL return a `201` **OK** HTTP status code on successful execution of the interaction and the entry has been successfully created and the NRLS.
+- SHALL return a `204` **OK** HTTP status code on successful execution of the interaction and the entry has been successfully created and the NRLS.
-- The NRLS server will return an HTTP Location header containing the 'server' assigned logical Id and versionId of the created DocumentReference resource along with an Etag whose value matches the versionId.
+- The NRLS server will return an Etag which matches the new versionId.

 Failure: